JacobDev1/xl-converter/README.md

 ### Downscaling

 Shrink your images to fit under a **desired file size**.
 XL Converter can dynamically **adjust the resolution** for you.
-Yes, it's compatible with intelligent effort.
+It works regardless of format and is compatible with intelligent effort.

-Traditional downscaling methods (by percent and resolution) are also available.
+More downscaling methods are also available: to percent, max resolution, shortest and longest side.

 ### Image Proxy